Best video games, online games and gaming apps for children and teenagers

 - help your child learn about rules and strategy – for example, Fifa

 - encourage your child to take turns and play with others as part of a team in the same room, rather than online – for example, Wii Sports

-- have different levels of difficulty, so games can evolve and your child can progress through stages – for example, Fruit Ninja
+- have different levels of difficulty, so your child can progress through stages – for example, Fruit Ninja

-- make it easy to play in short bursts, take breaks and save progress – for example, games that have frequently occurring levels, like Angry Birds, let you do this
+- make it easy to play in short bursts, take breaks and save progress – for example, multi-level games like Angry Birds let you do this

 - have simple controls – younger children can get frustrated if they can’t work the controls

 - have positive messages about gender and diversity – for example, Playworld Superheroes.